 For the health and safety of all staff and inmates, you will be tested for contagious diseases i.e. tuberculosis.
 The status of anyone who develops or has a contagious disease may be affected until medically cleared to be housed with other inmates.
-Refusal to be tested will result in limitation of privileges until Medical Staff can advise.
+Refusal to be tested will result in limitation of privileges and will influence your housing assignment until Medical Staff can advise.